 Justification Many of the projects proposed by MDEP subcommittees are for areas of low densities of mule deer or where populations have trended downward and/or have remained suppressed for extended periods of time.
-Project Manager Pat Jackson, Nevada Department of Wildlife Project Type Experimental Management Potentially Affected Species Mule deer, coyote, mountain lion Span More Than One Fiscal Year Yes Project Area Statewide Limiting Factor Statement Predation, drought, fire, degraded habitat, and competition from feral horses may all be limiting factors.
+Project Manager Pat Jackson, Nevada Department of Wildlife Project Type Experimental Management Potentially Affected Species Mule deer, coyote, mountain lion Span More Than One Fiscal Year Yes Project Area Statewide Limiting Factor Statement Drought, fire, degraded habitat, and competition from feral horses may all be limiting factors.
+Predation and its interactions with these factors are the primary focus.
 Response Variable To Be Determined Project Goals Address MDEP committee and sportsmen concerns.
 Increase mule deer population numbers or minimize loss to mule deer populations.
 Increase understanding of predator removal on mule deer populations.
 Habitat Conditions Persistent drought combined with fires and human disturbances throughout Nevada have reduced herbaceous cover, fawning or lambing, and browsing habitat.
-These effects may have reduced mule deer and other big game populations below carrying capacity.
-These effects may also be suppressing mule deer or big game populations below carrying capacity (Ballard et al. 2001).
-Comments from FY 2022 Predator Report NA Methods Struggling mule deer populations will be identified by local mule deer enhancement program committees.
+These effects may have reduced mule deer and other big game populations below population potential.
+These effects may also be suppressing mule deer or big game populations below population potential (Ballard et al. 2001).
+Comments from FY 2022 Predator Report NA

+Methods Underperforming mule deer populations will be identified by local mule deer enhancement program committees.
 Working with the mule deer oversight committee, NDOW staff, and outside collaborators, predation as a limiting factor will be assessed.
-If predation is determined to be a likely limiting factor, one of two steps may be taken: Address predation through projects 37 or 38.
-Working with an outside collaborator, conduct experimental management to address predation and create a model to inform the department when predator removal will and will not benefit mule deer populations.
-Anticipated Results More mule deer Healthier mule deer populations A model to aid the Department in deciding when to and not to conduct predator control for the benefit of mule deer.
-Staff Comment NA Project Direction Fund Project 47
+If predation is determined to be a likely limiting factor, one of two steps may be taken: Wiethous 1.
+Address predation through projects 37 or 38.
+2. Working with an outside collaborator, conduct experimental management to address predation and create a model to inform the department when predator removal will and will not benefit mule deer populations.
+1. Healthier mule deer populations Anticipated 2.
+A model to aid the Department in deciding when to and not to conduct Results predator control for the benefit of mule deer.
+3. Contribute to mule deer biology knowledge through written documents, Ct. ff oral presentations, and public outreach Staff Comment NA Project Fund Project 47 Direction J

-\$3 Predator Fee Pittman-Robertson Total \$TBD \$ TBD \$ TBD
+\$3 Predator Fee Pittman-Robertson Total \$100,000 \$ TBD \$100,000